firhatnawfanh/GCD/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Notes
+Please notes that the analysis files is ordered not strictly based on the instruction above, although the end product would be same

+# Requirement
+To replicate this result please see that you have plyr package active by loading it with library(plyr) or require(plyr), if you had't installed it yet do install.packages("plyr")

+ensure that the data had been extracted and your working directory had been set on the immediate parent directory of the extracted folder before running R

+copy the content of run_analysis.R and paste into your R console to run the analysis